 The Audit Committee of the Board is a separately-designated standing audit committee established in accordance with section 3(a)(58)(A) of the Exchange Act.
 The Audit Committee consists of four Directors who are not officers of the Company and are "independent" as defined by SEC regulations and in the NYSE Listed Company Manual.
-The members of the Audit Committee are Dr. Antonucci, Mr. Godfrey, who serves as chairman, Mr. Green and Mr. Whiteley2.
-On September 29, 2006, the Board confirmed by a unanimous vote that Dr. Antonucci, Mr. Godfrey and Mr. Green are "Audit Committee Financial Experts," as defined by the rules promulgated by the SEC.
-The Audit Committee held four meetings in 2012 for the purpose of discharging its responsibilities in accordance with the Audit Committee Charter.
+The members of the Audit Committee are Dr. Antonucci, Mr. Godfrey, who serves as chairman, Mr. Green and Mr. Whiteley.
+The Board has confirmed that Dr. Antonucci, Mr. Godfrey and Mr. Green are "Audit Committee Financial Experts," as defined by the rules promulgated by the SEC.
+The Audit Committee held seven meetings in 2013 for the purpose of discharging its responsibilities in accordance with the Audit Committee Charter.
 In accordance with the Audit Committee Charter, the Audit Committee is responsible for providing independent and objective oversight of the Company's accounting functions, internal controls and financial reporting.
 The Audit Committee is also directly responsible for the appointment, compensation and oversight of the work of the Company's independent registered public accounting firm.
 Annually, the Audit Committee reviews the Audit Committee Charter and adopts amendments, if necessary, to reflect changes governing financial reporting and accounting requirements or its responsibilities.
-The Audit Committee Charter was last reviewed and ratified on October 23, 2012.
-The Audit Committee Charter is available in the Investor Relations section of the Company's website at www.unitil.com.
+The Audit Committee Charter was last reviewed and ratified on October 22, 2013.
+The Audit Committee Charter is available in the Corporate Governance portion of the Investor Relations section of the Company's website at www.unitil.com.
 The Audit Committee Report, which appears in the section entitled Audit Committee Report, more fully describes the activities and responsibilities of the Audit Committee.